matthiasn/clojure-system-book/manuscript/MainApp-WebsocketComponent.md

 (defn new-communicator-channels [] (map->Communicator-Channels {}))
 ~~~

-The ````Communicator-Channels```` component has a more channels than the other components we've seen so far, but there's really no limit on how many we can use.
+The ````Communicator-Channels```` component has more channels than the other components we've seen so far, but there's really no limit on how many we can use.
 There's a channel for passing query requests on from clients to some query processor, another channel for results, the same for missing tweets, a channel to send off requests for registering percolation, a channel that frequently delivers stats about the index size in ElasticSearch and a channel that delivers the percolation matches.
-Note that as in all other components, we don't have to know anything about the implementation of any other component in the system.
-All we need to know is the channels for interfacing with the outside world.
+Note that like in all other components, we don't have to know anything about the implementation of any other component in the system.
+All we need to know are the channels for interfacing with the outside world.

 Here's the associated **[namespace](https://github.com/matthiasn/BirdWatch/blob/3c793a8ded198ba9aa2360f1efb538dd548383b2/Clojure-Websockets/MainApp/src/clj/birdwatch/communicator/websockets.clj)**: